bitaemi/vue-firebase-real-time/README.md

 In main.js import the VueChatScroll class from the `vue-chat-scroll` library

-and plugin this class(plugin) like this:
+and plugin this class(plugin = package) like this:

 `Vue.use(VueChatScroll)`